orange-alien/ja-docs-8.x/original-en/installation.md

 laravel new example-app --github
 ```

 The created repository will then be available at `https://github.com/<your-account>/example-app`.
 The `github` flag assumes you have properly installed the [GitHub CLI](https://cli.github.com) and are authenticated with GitHub.
 Additionally, you should have `git` installed and properly configured.
-If needed, you can pass additional flags that supported by the GitHub CLI:
+If needed, you can pass additional flags that are supported by the GitHub CLI:

 ```bash
 laravel new example-app --github="--public"